migugalde/ITPH/iterations/iter4-1.md

 	Since the event calendar will have many events
 	I want to be able to filter the events based on room And I want to be able to filter events based on whether I am involved

+Feature: Scheduling an Appointment
+	As a counselor
+	So that I can schedule an appointment with my client I want to quickly book an empty room